 I know that most of the programs have religious components and I’m not worried about that, as we consider ourselves to be Christian, but I don’t want the science to be dumbed downed or distorted from the scientific evidence for evolutionary theory.
 I don’t want creation totally discounted, but I also don’t want evolution to be discounted.
 So, I guess I’m asking what might be a good route to take with their science education given the route that I want to take?

 Are there any non-religious homeschooling options?
 Those would also be something I’d be interested in, as we can always do the Bible study outside of their homeschooling program.

 Thanks so much for your time!

 Inquisitive Homeschool Dad

 I’m so glad you and your wife are considering homeschooling.
-I think you will love it, just as we have.
+I think you will love it, just as we do.

 I don’t want to overwhelm you with too long a list of all the different books and programs we’ve used over the last 24 years — especially as I do not know the ages or grade levels of your children — so I’ll briefly address your specific questions here, then refer you to our curriculum page for details about the various books we like for different subjects at different levels.